All You Need to Know About AC Refrigerants and How to Fix Refrigerant Issues

 AC refrigerants are the invisible force behind the working of your air conditioner.
 The ability of your air conditioner to cool is dependent on it.
-But you might be forgiven for not having known this before.
-After all, it is something that works in the background, and if your air conditioner is in top shape, you might not have felt the need to read on it.
+Refrigerants absorb the heat and provide cool air as it runs through the compressor and the evaporator.

 If you are dependent on your air conditioner or heat pump, it is good to brush up on your HVAC knowledge.
-Read up and get to know your AC refrigerants and fix any potential issues straight away.
+Read up and get to know your AC refrigerants and be able to identify and fix any potential issues straight away.

 What Is an AC Refrigerant?